-Women who were diagnosed with a rare brain disease after taking Mirena have filed lawsuits against Bayer HealthCare.
-The drug-maker is accused of downplaying risk information linking hormones in Mirena with elevated pressure inside the skull, which can lead to chronic headaches and blindness.
+Women who were diagnosed with a rare brain disease after taking Mirena have filed lawsuits against Bayer downplaying the risk of brain injuries, such as Psuedotumor Cerebri (PTC) and Intracrainal Hypertension.
+Several studies link the hormones in Mirena with elevated pressure inside the skull, which can lead to chronic headaches and blindness.

 Mirena is a T-shaped intrauterine device (IUD), a contraceptive that prevents pregnancy.
 Mirena works by slowly releasing 52-mg of the hormone levonorgestrel directly into a woman’s uterus for up to five years.
 Mirena is manufactured by Bayer HealthCare and was approved by the FDA in 2000.

 Bayer is facing over 1,500 lawsuits from women who were injured when Mirena perforated their uterus, migrated into their abdomen, and needed surgery to remove.
 In early 2018, hundreds of lawsuits were filed by women who had brain injuries after taking Mirena.

 Brain injuries linked to Mirena IUD include:

 - Idiopathic Intracranial Hypertension